-- The quality of the hardware and the OS is very high on my scale and I want to thank everyone that contributed to deliver this product.
+- The quality of the hardware and the OS is very high on my scale and I want to thank everyone that contributed to delivering this product.

-- After using the tablet for couple weeks I tried to draw lines. simple ruler and pencil stright line.
+- After using the tablet for a couple of weeks I tried to draw lines. simple ruler and pencil straight line.
 I decided that because I found that sometimes I write and the line is far away from the tip of the pencil. so I wanted to make sure I’m not crazy. and the result looked bizarre

 - So I contacted the support and they asked for the same result but with a recorded video. so I did.

-- They asked to send the tablet back for repair. and after couple weeks I got a replacement tablet.
+- They asked to send the tablet back for repair. and after a couple of weeks, I got a replacement tablet.

-- When I tried the same experiment on it. it worked perfectly. but still I feel that my writing is somehow odd.
-I can’t articulate it but it feels that the first tablet got writing and not stright lines. the second got straight lines but slightly worse writing.
+- When I tried the same experiment on it. it worked perfectly. but still, I feel that my writing is somehow odd.
+I can’t articulate it but it feels that the first tablet got writing and not straight lines. the second got straight lines but slightly worse writing.